Vor Frue Kirke, Nyborg Kirke, church

 The Church of Our Lady was built between the years 1388 to 1428 and was consecrated on Whit-Sunday 1428.
 The four western transepts of the church are the oldest; at the beginning of the 15th century, these were closed off to the east by a north-south wall.
 By 1428, however, the church had been augmented with the two eastern transepts, the present chancel and, presumably, three chapels.
 Around the Reformation the three chapels on the south side were joined together with a common roof and in the 1550’s, King Christian III had the church extended with a full length extra aisle to the north.
 The great west tower was completed in 1589.
 The Church of Our Lady had five naves until 1870.
 In 1870-71 large sections of the aisles were removed under the direction of the architect Vilhelm Tvede and the church then assumed its present appearance.

-The organ was built in 1973 by Poul-Gerhard Andersen, Copenhagen.
-It has 3 manuals, 37 stops and full mechanical action.
-In 2010 the organ had a Setzer combination system (an electronic memory for registers).
+The organ was built in 1973 by Poul-Gerhard Andersen (Copenhagen - Denmark).
+In 2010 the organ had a Setzer combination system (an electronic memory for stops).
+In 2021 rebuilt by Marcussen & Søn (Aabenraa - Denmark), now with 44 stops on 3 manuals and pedal.
+The organ has primarily tracker action, mechanical/electrical stopaction, and slider windchest.
 Three stops are presumed to originate from the church’s first organ built by Hans Brebus in 1596 and four stops from the earlier 1830/1870 Demant organ.
 The organ has approximately 2.400 pipes.

 The artist Maja Lisa Engelhardt and the Church of Our Lady

 The Cross of the Tree of Life